 The Quantum of Solace video game had an unexpected setting change.
 Just after the player completes the sinkhole level, Bond has a flashback.
 Oh, huh, it's the opening scene of Casino Royale.
 Okay, it's a Character DevelopmentFlash Back-wait, where'd the cinematic letterboxing go?
 This was not really mentioned at all in the game promotions.

 The main problem is that, since Casino Royale didn't get its own game adaptation, the Quantum of Solace one mashed the two together - and the result is a game where, after four levels adapted from the film it is named after, the next fifteen of sixteen are all Casino Royale.

-Bond games have some Unexpected Gameplay Change as a rule.
-It's not uncommon for a first/third person shooter Bond to have stealth, driving, and rail-shooting segments.
+Bond games have some unexpected gameplay changes as a rule.
+It's not uncommon for a first/third-person shooter Bond to have stealth, driving, and rail-shooting segments.

 Halo: The Maw, Outskirts, and Halo driving sequences, and the aerial battles on "Two Betrayals", "The Arbiter", "The Great Journey",and "The Covenant".
 Also, the Arbiter mission involves stealth to some degree.